-The maximum probationary period permitted by Russian law cannot be extended by an employer, even upon mutual agreement with an employee; however, periods of temporary absence of an employee or any other period in which he or she is physically not at work are not included in the probationary period.
+The maximum probationary period permitted by Russian law cannot be extended by an employer, even upon mutual agreement with an employee; however, periods of temporary absence of an employee or any other period in which he or she is absent from work are not included in the probationary period.

 If an employment contract is entered into for a period of between two and six months, the probationary period cannot exceed two weeks.
 If an employment contract does not include a condition on probation, it means that the employee was hired without probation.
+In cases where the employee has commenced work without a signed contract, the probation period may only be established by a separate agreement between the employee and the employer, concluded before commencement of work.